List of roads in Mississauga

 The following is a list of non-numbered and numbered (Peel Regional Roads) in Mississauga, Ontario.

 History and layout

 Most major roads in Mississauga are concession roads laid out in the early 19th Century, when much of the city was known as Toronto Township.
 East-west roads were historically called concessions, while north–south roads were called lines (with two and parts of a third still bearing that designation).
-East-west roads were surveyed from Dundas Street and (with the exception of Lakeshore Road) divided by Hurontario Street as East or West (e.g. Dundas Street East and Dundas Street West), while north–south roads were surveyed from Hurontario Street, although these streets are not divided into North or South sections.
+East-west roads were surveyed from Dundas Street and (with the exception of Lakeshore Road) divided by Hurontario Street as East or West (e.g. Dundas Street East and Dundas Street West), while north–south roads were surveyed from Hurontario, although these streets are not divided into North or South sections.